luizfvital/task-manager-api/README.md

 # Task Manager API
-A REST-based api where users can save tasks and track their status (completed or not).
+A REST-based api where users can save tasks and track their status (completed or not) with:
-Responses are all sent in JSON format.

-## Technologies used:
 * Node, Express, and MongoDB
 * Npm packages used:
   * mongoose - modeling mongodb object with javascript/node.js